hieuvp/react-native-fingerprint-scanner/README.md

 </div>

 ### Android Version
+4.0.0 Prefers the new native Android BiometricPrompt lib on any Android >= v23 (M) 4.0.0 also DEPRECATES support for the legacy library that provides support for Samsung & MeiZu phones

+3.0.2 and below:
 Using an expandable Android Fingerprint API library, which combines [Samsung](http://developer.samsung.com/galaxy/pass#) and [MeiZu](http://open-wiki.flyme.cn/index.php?title=%E6%8C%87%E7%BA%B9%E8%AF%86%E5%88%ABAPI)'s official Fingerprint API.

 Samsung and MeiZu's Fingerprint SDK supports most devices which system versions less than Android 6.0.